Advantages of self-directed RRSPs

 A self-directed RRSP is a registered retirement savings plan that allows you to hold many qualified investments within a single account.
 Some RRSP accounts only allow you to hold one type of investment, like a mutual fund or GIC.
 Some financial institutions only allow you to hold their own branded investments.

 Self-Directed RRSPs offer the same tax benefits as any other RRSP plan.
 Your contributions are tax-deductible, and you can deposit up to your maximum available contribution room to reduce your income tax owing.

 Related article: The difference between accounts and investments

-Most Self-Directed RRSPs have an annual trustee fee or account fee.
+Most Self-Directed RRSPs have an annual account fee, although more and more platforms are waiving it.
 This fee is paid to the trustee to cover the administrative costs of overseeing the RRSP.
 In many cases, the trustee only makes income through these fees.
 Annual trustee fees range as low as $25 per year to $250 per year.
-In many cases, your financial institution may waive these fees under certain conditions.
-Self-Directed Fees are account fees that are charged over and above any investment fees like trading costs, management fees (MERs), loads, etc.
+Self-Directed Fees are account fees charged over and above trading fees, management expense ratio (MERs), loads (sales charges), etc.

 Related article: Investors need to pay attention to their investment fees